JAMcArthur

 For assessment purposes, to be successful, complete all of the required postings and comments, and add your own.
 When I assess your work, I’ll be looking for:

-3. continued maintenance (your blog isn’t just completed at the end of the term, but has been a term-long project compiled of work completed on a weekly basis).
+- continued maintenance (your blog isn’t just completed at the end of the term, but has been a term-long project compiled of work completed on a weekly basis and is revised and edited for accuracy given instructor and peer feedback).

 Here are a few resources that might help you think through your blog posts: